wimhaanstra/HCP/README.md

 * [AFNetworking](http://afnetworking.com) - An awesome networking library that I use for all HTTP requests.
 * [Classy](http://classy.as) - Styling of UIKit using CSS-like files.
 * [DZNSegmentedControl](https://github.com/dzenbot/DZNSegmentedControl) - A great control, used to page through the screens.
+* [FXForms](https://github.com/nicklockwood/FXForms) - A great way to create forms per sensor.
+This is used for the settings screens.
 * [MagicalRecord/Shorthand](https://github.com/magicalpanda/MagicalRecord) - CoreData in an ActiveRecord kind of way.
 * [Mogenerator](https://github.com/rentzsch/mogenerator) - Generate Swift files for my CoreData models.
 * [Telerik UI for iOS](http://www.telerik.com/ios-ui) (Commercial) - Great graph rendering and feedback system.